Mjohnwright/clock-bell-counter/README.md

 CLOCK TOWER BELL COUNTER

+ *** There are some bugs in my code:
+    1. front end input time validation not activated - not working completely yet
+    2. time scenarios that do not end with :00 are not accounted for
+    3. may be some other time scenarios I have not though of

 User Story

 As a clock enthusiast, I want to know how many times a clock tower will ring its bell between two given times, so that I can plan to sing along.